 No need to worry if you don’t have an electric pressure cooker!
-Kheema Pav is also very easy to make on the stovetop:
+Keema Pav is also very easy to make on the stovetop:

-- Brown the meat in a large skillet over medium to medium-high heat, stirring occasionally.
+- Brown the meat (again, lamb or chicken will both work fine) in a large skillet over medium to medium-high heat, stirring occasionally.

 - Add the onion, garlic, and ginger and cook for few minute, stirring frequently.

 - Stir in the spices, water, and tomato paste.

 - Bring up to a boil, and then turn the heat down and cook until the liquid is evaporated and the sauce is thickened, stirring frequently.

 Store leftover kheema in the fridge for up to 4 days.

 Chicken Keema Recipe Instead of Lamb Keema